 Across the country, more than 600,000 Americans are released from prisons and jails every year, and more than 4.5 million are serving a community supervision sentence.
 For these individuals, transitioning back to their communities following incarceration can be a challenge for a number of reasons.

 Often, when individuals are released, they face several critical barriers to successful reentry that they will need to overcome.
 Some have substance abuse issues, others have no place to live, and a criminal record makes it difficult for many to find a job.
 For most, it is only a matter of time before they return to prison.
-According to the Bureau of Justice Statistics, 68% of state prisoners are rearrested within three years of their release.
+According to the Bureau of Justice Statistics, 68% of those incarcerated by the state are rearrested within three years of their release.

 The role of community corrections practitioners and reentry service providers is to ensure that these individuals do not commit additional crimes and that they gain the skills needed to fully reintegrate into the community.
 To support individuals returning from prison and jail, communities across the country provide programming — such as education, employment, housing, and other supportive measures — to help them reintegrate.
 But studying these programs, and identifying the most productive aspects of each that can be replicated in other communities, is a complicated task.

 “Every individual has unique needs when they return to the community.
 Similarly, the communities to which they return have specific needs they are able to address,” said Marie Garcia, special assistant to the NIJ director.
 “The intersection of these two could present challenges with regard to addressing individual needs and identifying what makes a program successful.”